 The Busingye Gorilla Family

 This is a splinter group from the Kahungye Gorilla Group – an event that happened in August of 2012.
-At the last check, this group consisted of 9 members and among them were 3 infants and what is called a sub-adult – gorilla teen.
-This is a new group that is open for tracking which means 8 more Gorilla permits in the Rushaga sector are available.
-Presently the group is being observed whether there are any signs of a return to the Kahungye Gorilla Group and it seems there is too much bad blood and no sign of reconciliation.
+At the last check, this group consisted of 9 members, and among them were 3 infants and what is called a sub-adult gorilla teen.
+This is a new group that is open for tracking, which means 8 more Gorilla permits in the Rushaga sector are available.
+Presently, the group is being observed to see whether there are any signs of a return to the Kahungye Gorilla Group, and it seems there is too much bad blood and no sign of reconciliation.

 The Kahungye Gorilla Group